 b) Comparatively expensive

 Factoring lines are more expensive than lines of credit of similar size.
-This is due to their flexibility, structure, and risk profile.
+This cost is due to their flexibility, structure, and risk profile.

 5. Qualification requirements